ceenguyen05/CS3354Project/README.md

 - Firebase credentials are secured and excluded via `.gitignore`.
 - Placeholder user auth exists in frontend, backend integration pending.

+## Files and What They Do
+Files and What They Are:
+- code_1 contains the entire website application, has front and backends and needed files to run it
+- 2_data_collection contains a data collection program to populate our data base.
+It also has test cases of our features
+- 3_basic_function_testing contains testing the AI matching aspect of our website
+- 4_documentaion has all previous reports, final report, and the presentation powerpoint
+- code_1/lib has all the frontend
+- code_1/backend has all the backend

 ## Team

 - Casey Nguyen